 That question really stuck out to me.
 And I wonder if you could just talk about what was the meaning of this question.
 What did you want the reader to think about?

-NS: I think each of these ideas—the historical areas of AIDS—its repackaging, its incorporation—is worthy of its own distinctive response.
-I think in terms of incorporation and packaging, we were interested in, for example—and I think some of your other questions referenced this—how is AIDS narrated through these hagiographic tales of white heroism?
-How are the interests of pharmaceutical companies indistinguishable from the interests of the U.S.?
-I think one of our dispatch contributors, Ian Bradley-Perrin, points to how PrEP [pre-exposure prophylaxis] trials by Gilead were conducted by the assistance of the U.S. military in Nigeria.
-And decades later, populations in Dharavi, which are slums in Mumbai, will be providing populations for clinical trials of the Trump-touted hydroxychloroquine.
+NS: Okay.
+I’ll take a stab at that, very quickly.
+I think each of these ideas -- the historical erasure of AIDS, its repackaging, its incorporation -- is worthy of its own distinctive response.
+I think in terms of incorporation and packaging, we were interested in, for example -- and I think some of your other questions referenced this -- how is AIDS narrated through these hagiographic tales of white heroism?
+How are the interests of pharmaceutical companies indistinguishable from the interests of the US empire?
+I think one of our dispatch contributors, Ian Bradley-Perrin, points out to how PrEP trials by Gilead were conducted by the assistance of the US military in Nigeria.
+And decades later, populations in Dharavi, which are slums in Mumbai will be providing populations for clinical trials of the Trump-touted hydroxychloroquine.
 Right?

 I think we wanted our readers to think about some of the continuity of these legacies into our present by asking that question.